jflaatsch/resetOpenDTU/README.md

   - alternatively, use environment variables to store the OpenDTU password on the local system
   - additionally reference: https://pypi.org/project/keyring/ and https://www.geeksforgeeks.org/storing-passwords-with-python-keyring/
   - reference: https://stackoverflow.com/questions/7014953/i-need-to-securely-store-a-username-and-password-in-python-what-are-my-options
-  - some options require dbus, if you get those to work on Raspberry Pi, please contribution to the documentation through a bugreport or pull request
+  - some options require dbus, if you get those to work on Raspberry Pi, please contribution to the documentation through a feature or pull request
   - deb-keyring was unsuccessful
   - gnome-keyring was unsuccessful

 - keyring.errors.KeyringLocked: Failed to unlock the collection!
-  - keyring configuration on Raspberry Pi still incompatable, consider using environment variables instead
+  - keyring configuration on Raspberry Pi still incompatible, consider using environment variables instead
-  - if you get a keyring implementation to work on Raspberry Pi, please contribute to the documentation through a bugreport or pull request
+  - if you get a keyring implementation to work on Raspberry Pi, please contribute to the documentation through a feature or pull request

 - Command.SEND_KEYS_TO_ELEMENT, {"text": "".join(keys_to_typing(value)), "value": keys_to_typing(value)}, line 137, in keys_to_typing characters.extend(val), TypeError: 'NoneType' object is not iterable
   - the login username or password is not getting into python correctly